Quantum Circuit Optimization by Graph Coloring: Applications

 \subsection{Finite field multiplication}

 A quantum circuit for multiplication in $\mathbb{F}_{p^n}$ for prime $p$ and $n\in \mathbb{Z}^+$ is an important component in various quantum algorithms.
 Researchers have developed various designs for finite field multiplications\;\cite{MulMaslov,mulGNB,mulghost,RS14,mulKepley,mulSpaceEfficient,mulCF}, and here we focus on the one proposed by Maslov et al., which involves the minimum number of qubits\;\cite{MulMaslov}.
-The result for $p=2$ is summarized as follows: \begin{myRemark} Using graph coloring, Toffoli depth of the multiplication circuit is reduced to as small as $2n-1$, from $4n-4$. \end{myRemark}
+The result for $p=2$ is summarized as follows:

+\begin{myRemark} Using graph coloring, Toffoli-depth of the multiplication circuit is reduced to as small as $2n-1$, from $4n-4$. \end{myRemark}

 Maslov et al. originally proposed a circuit for binary field multiplication, but it can easily be extended to any $p>2$.
 The binary field multiplication circuit takes as inputs three quantum registers holding $a\in \mathbb{F}_{2^n}$, $b\in \mathbb{F}_{2^n}$, and $0$, respectively on $n$ qubits each, and outputs $a,b,a\cdot b$.
-It requires $n^2$ Toffoli gates and $O(n^2)$ CNOT gates, with $4n-4$ Toffoli depth.
+It requires $n^2$ Toffoli gates and $O(n^2)$ CNOT gates, with $4n-4$ Toffoli-depth.
 An important feature of the design is that no extra qubit is involved throughout the operation other than the initial $3n$ qubits.

 The design approach is reviewed first, and then we point out where the graph coloring can be exploited.
 For our purpose, it suffices to review a simple example given by\;\cite[Section 3]{MulMaslov}.
 Consider multiplying $a \cdot b$ in $\mathbb{F}_{2^4}$ with the irreducible reducing polynomial $P(x) = x^4 + x + 1$.
 Let $\v a$ (and also $\v b$) be a vector of coefficients of the polynomial; $\v a = (a_3 , a_2 ,a_1 ,a_0)$, $\v b = (b_3 , b_2 ,b_1 ,b_0)$.
 Define